SantiagoEnriqueGA/sega_learn/README.md

 - **Random Forest Classifier**: Implements an ensemble classifier that fits multiple decision trees on random subsets of the data and averages their predictions.
 - **Random Forest Regressor**: Implements an ensemble regressor that fits multiple decision trees on random subsets of the data and averages their predictions.
 - **Gradient Boosted Regressor**: Implements a gradient boosted regressor that fits multiple decision trees sequentially, each one correcting the errors of the previous trees.
+- **Gradient Boosted Classifier**: Implements a gradient boosted classifier that fits multiple decision trees sequentially, each one correcting the errors of the previous trees.
+- **Isolation Forest**: Implements an anomaly detection algorithm that isolates anomalies by randomly partitioning the data.

 ### Utilities
 - **Data Preparation**: Implements utility functions for data preparation like train-test split, normalization, and standardization.